Before They Know Why They Came

 But something alive between me and you.

-Our worries feel smaller, our spirits uplifted.
+My worries feel smaller, my spirits uplifted.

 That by simply singing together, uniting in song,